steph-watters/Tidy-Data-Course-Project/Codebook.md

-# Codebook - Tidy Data Set.txt
+# Codebook - tidy data set.txt

 ***
 _Some of the information appearing in this file comes from the README.txt and features_info.txt files from the following dataset:_ <br>